nkennebeck/bedbugs/README.md

 To run Bedbugs on a localhost:

     $ bundle install --without production

     $ rails db:drop

     $ rails db:migrate

     $ rails db:test:prepare

     $ rails db:seed

-  These steps update the Gemfile, and get the database into a known state.
+  These steps update the Gemfile and get the database into a known state.

   Next, you will have to register for a free Google API key
     Go to https://developers.google.com/maps/documentation/geocoding/get-api-key